6 Tips to Remove Urethane Adhesive from Hardwood Floors

-Since it has the potential to destroy the floor and leave you to repair that as well, it’s good not to give it a chance to dry on the surface and get it removed as soon as you notice.
+Since the adhesive has the potential to destroy your expensive floor and leave you to repair that as well, it’s good not to give it a chance to dry and cure on the surface – get it removed as soon as you can.
+However, removing urethane adhesive from hardwood floors will not only be frustrating, but it may also be pricey.

 1- Urethane Adhesive Remover

-Many of the best urethane adhesive removers don’t have any sort of odor and don’t need much to get the job done.
+The good thing is many of the best urethane adhesive removers don’t have any sort of odor and don’t need much to get the job done.
+There are even some that won’t leave behind any residue on the floor, making the process even simpler for you.

 2- Mineral Spirits

-It is a go-to choice for many professionals due to the ease with which it works on even the most stubborn urethane adhesive.
+It is a go-to choice for many professionals to remove urethane adhesive from a floor due to the ease with which it works on even the most stubborn urethane adhesive.

 3- Methylene Chloride

 This type of cleaner is quite potent and strong compared to other removers or cleaners.
+It is most commonly used in industries where working with adhesives is common.

 4- Acetone

+Acetone is yet another organic solvent that is quite potent at removing glue residues.
 The organic formula is highly effective against urethane adhesive on hardwood floors, even when compared to powerful chemical solvents.

 It is commonly used in industries, plants, and manufacturing buildings where degreasing and deep cleaning are frequently required.